robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 Using the graduated approach helped to identify Pupil A’s significant needs.
-The **Assess, Plan, Do, Review** cycle needs to be fluid and flexible to ensure both the teacher and school can respond to the pupil's needs.
+The **Assess, Plan, Do, Review** cycle needs to be fluid and flexible to ensure both the teacher and school can respond to the pupil’s needs.
 By keeping him back a year, we were able to help him meet new outcomes.
 Several of the interventions included in the initial ‘Do’ phase continued into the second cycle.